Adriantutuianu/random-quotes-project/README.md

 # Random Quotes Generator App

 A simple app that will use built in Fetch Api to retrieve random quotes.
+Used React Hooks and will generate quote on load of the app.

 ![Preview Image](preview.png)